UTV Action

 UTV Action (formerly Bindass Movies) was an Indian pay television movie channel that featured American animated and live-action Hollywood movies in Hindi dub.
-It also often aired some other country's films.
-It was based partly in Mumbai, Maharashtra.
-Initially created as UTV Bindass Movies, a youth-oriented Hindi movie channel, it was later re-branded UTV Action in 2010.
+It also often aired other world cinema.
+It was based partly in Mumbai.
+Initially launched as Bindass Movies, a youth-oriented Hindi movie channel, it was later rebranded as UTV Action in 2010 and was replaced by Star Gold Thrills in 2023.

-Other versions
+Sister channels

 UTV HD

-UTV HD India was a Hindi-language movie channel owned by Disney Star.
+UTV HD was an Indian Hindi-language pay television movie channel owned by Disney Star.
 The channel showcased Hindi dubbed international movies.

 UTV Action Telugu

-UTV Action Telugu was a Telugu version of the Hindi movie channel UTV Action that showed Hollywood movies dubbed into Telugu.
+UTV Action Telugu was an Indian Telugu Hindi movie channel UTV Action that showed Hollywood movies dubbed into Telugu.
 It was launched on 26 June 2011 and closed down on 30 November 2012.